-Any queries regarding Legionella risk management should be referred to AST, who will
+Any queries regarding Legionella risk management should be referred to AST, who will consult with the competent person.

 Further information can be found on HSE website www.hse.gov.uk Legionnaires' disease - a guide for employers.

 Work experience

 Students on work placements/experience are regarded in health and safety law as employees and therefore must be provided with the same health, safety and welfare protection given to other employees.